-- Feedback received as a part of the consultation process on the draft Annual Business Plan and Rate Review. - Those elements of our Strategic Plan 2020 2030 relating to economic development and our Economic Development and Tourism Strategy, in particular those focussed on business support, enabling infrastructure, and strategic land use and asset planning. - The equity of the distribution of the rate burden between classes of ratepayers, which is primarily based on the equity principle of taxation, where ratepayers of similar wealth pay similar taxes, and ratepayers of greater wealth pay more tax than ratepayers of lesser wealth. - The rates are differentiated on the basis of land use, with some regard to the services provided by the Council and used by the ratepayers who reside within these areas. - Reducing the level of general rates required by levying charges for the provision of Community Wastewater Management Schemes (CWMS) and kerbside waste collection on a user pays basis, so that the cost of operating and providing the service is recovered from the ratepayers benefiting from the service. - The continuing trend of significant valuation increases for primary production properties (average 17% increase in 2021/22, 13% in 2020/21, 18% in 2019/20), while residential properties have remained stable (average 5% in 2021/22, 3% increase in 2020/21, 1% in 2019/20). - The profile of our economy and businesses including size, range, type and level of employment provided.
+- Feedback received as a part of the consultation process on the draft Annual Business Plan.
+Those elements of our Strategic Plan 2020 2030 relating to economic development and our Economic Development and Tourism Strategy, in particular those focussed on business support, enabling infrastructure, and strategic land use and asset planning. - The equity of the distribution of the rate burden between classes of ratepayers, which is primarily based on the equity principle of taxation, where ratepayers of similar wealth pay similar taxes, and ratepayers of greater wealth pay more tax than ratepayers of lesser wealth.

+- The rates are differentiated on the basis of land use, with some regard to the services provided by the Council and used by the ratepayers who reside within these areas. - Reducing the level of general rates required by levying charges for the provision of Community Wastewater Management Schemes (CWMS) and kerbside waste collection on a user pays basis, so that the cost of operating and providing the service is recovered from the ratepayers benefiting from the service. - The continuing trend of significant valuation increases for primary production properties (average 50% increase in 2023/24, 20% in 2022/23, 17% increase in 2021/22, 13% in 2020/21, 18% in 2019/20), while residential properties have remained stable in the previous years, this year shows a significant increase of 21 % following 17% in 2022/23 compared to (average 5% in 2021/22, 3% increase in 2020/21, 1% in 2019/20). - The profile of our economy and businesses including size, range, type and level of employment provided.
 The Tatiara is fortunate to have a wide variety of industry and business, with the largest employment sectors being agriculture and manufacturing.
-Places of employment range from sole owner / operators (58% of our businesses) through to large national companies employing many people (2% of businesses employ 20+ staff). - Information from the Australian Bureau of Statistics and other data sources. - Current local, state and national economic conditions and expected changes during the next financial year.
+Places of employment range from sole owner / operators (59% of our businesses) through to large national companies employing many people (1.3% of businesses employ 20+ staff). - Information from the Australian Bureau of Statistics and other data sources. - Current local, state and national economic conditions and expected changes during the next financial year.